Faculty and Student Publications and Awards

 Fredrik Albritton Jonsson and Carl Wennerlind published Scarcity: a History from the Origins of Capitalism to the Climate Crisis (Harvard University Press, 2023).

-Emily M. Kern, Alison Bashford, and Adam Bobbette's book, New Earth Histories: Geo-Cosmologies and the Making of the Modern World will be available from the University of Chicago Press, in November 2023.
+Emily M. Kern, Alison Bashford, and Adam Bobbette's book, New Earth Histories: Geo-Cosmologies and the Making of the Modern World was published by the University of Chicago Press, in November 2023.
 The book's forward is by Dipesh Chakrabarty.

-Kenneth Moss was interviewed on the podcast on the New Books Network about his new book An Unchosen People: Jewish Political Reckoning in Interwar Poland, which is the recipient of the 2022 honorable mention for the Association for Slavic, East European, and Eurasian Studies’ Kulczycki Book Prize in Polish Studies.
-The book was also awarded the 2022 National Jewish Book Award for History and the 2022 Oskar Halecki Award for Polish and East Central European History from the Polish Institute for Arts and Sciences in America.
-A revised Hebrew translation of his book, Jewish Renaissance in the Russian Revolution (Harvard, 2009) was published in January 2023 as Yemei ha-maasim: tehiyat ha-tarbut ha-yehudit be-tkufat ha-mahapekhah ha-rusit (Merkaz Zalman Shazar).
+Kenneth Moss book, Jewish Renaissance in the Russian Revolution (Harvard, 2009), was revised and translated into Hebrew in January 2023 as Yemei ha-maasim: tehiyat ha-tarbut ha-yehudit be-tkufat ha-mahapekhah ha-rusit (Merkaz Zalman Shazar).
 He also published an edited volume with his co-editor Israel Bartal, The Posen Library of Jewish Culture and Civilization, v.
 7: National Renaissance and International Horizons, 1880-1918, (Yale, 2023).

 James Sparrow won a 2023 Quantrell Award for excellence in undergraduate teaching.

-Bernard Wasserstein published A Small Town in Ukraine: The Place We Came From, The Place We Went Back To with Penguin Random House in Februrary 2023.
+Professor Emeritus Bernard Wasserstein published A Small Town in Ukraine: The Place We Came From, The Place We Went Back To with Penguin Random House in February 2023.

 Tara Zahra published Against the World: Anti-Globalism and Mass Politics between the World Wars, W.W.
-Norton & Co. in 2023 and was named the Hanna Holborn Gray Professor.
+Norton & Co. in 2023.
+The book was recognized by the Financial Times as one of the Best Books of 2023 - History and a Notable Book of 2023 by the Seminary Co-op.
+Prof. Zarah was also named the Hanna Holborn Gray Professor.

-Zachary Barr’s article, “Ernst Mach's Popular Science," is forthcoming in Isis.
+Zachary Barr’s article, “Ernst Mach's Popular Science," was published in Isis, Vol. 114 No. 3.

 Nicholas O’Neill received the Natalie Zemon Davis Award from the Society for French Historical Studies for his paper, “Accounting for Taste: Consumption, Value, and the Adoption of Double-Entry Bookkeeping.”

-Michael Williams published “The Aporetic Humanism of Early Derrida” in Philosophy and Social Criticism, print version is forthcoming.
+Michael Williams published “The Aporetic Humanism of Early Derrida” in Philosophy and Social Criticism, Vol. 49, Issue 7.

 Kit Ginzky won the Carel B. Germain Fellowship from Smith College Special Collections and the Clarke Chambers Fellowship from the University of Minnesota Social Welfare History Archive, both of which will fund her dissertation research.
 She also co-organized the 2023 Lauren Berlant Graduate Student Conference, "Power over Life and Death: Feminism, Abolition, and the State," at the Chicago Center for Contemporary Theory and co-edited an annotated bibliography on "Red Scares, Political Repression, and Social Work," published by the Social Welfare History Group in January.

-Syrus Jin was awarded the SHAFR Samuel Flagg Bemis Dissertation Research Grant and will be a recipient of a National Fellowship from the Jefferson Scholars Foundation.
+Syrus Jin was awarded the SHAFR Samuel Flagg Bemis Dissertation Research Grant and is a recipient of the National Fellowship from the Jefferson Scholars Foundation.
 This fellowship provides a $30,000 stipend for two years.
-He also published “Interpreting Empire: English, U.S. Advisors, and Interpreters in the Korean War” in the Journal of American-East Asian Relations.

-Emma Kitchen co-authored an article, "Revealing the Rise of a Living Fossil Menagerie," in Frontiers in Ecology and Evolution wiht Scott Lidgard.
+Emma Kitchen co-authored an article, "Revealing the Rise of a Living Fossil Menagerie," in Frontiers in Ecology and Evolution with Scott Lidgard.

-Natalia Niedmann Alvarez was awarded a Schlesinger Library Dissertation Grant to conduct archival work at Harvard's Schlesinger Library and published "From the Rule of Law to a Rule of Rights: Political Theory – Public Law – Enlightenment – Rule of Law – Public Sphere" in the International Journal of Human Rights, vol. 26 no. 9, 1503-1521.
+Natalia Niedmann Alvarez published "From the Rule of Law to a Rule of Rights: Political Theory – Public Law – Enlightenment – Rule of Law – Public Sphere" in the International Journal of Human Rights, vol. 26 no. 9, 1503-1521.

-Stephanie Painter was awarded the 2022 Buchanan Prize for Best Graduate Essay, East Asia at the Midwest Conference on Asian Affairs for her paper titled, “What She Had: Property, Work, and the Imperative of Autonomy for Wives in the Qing."
-The Midwest Conference on Asian Affairs also selected her to present this paper again at the 2023 Association for Asian Studies Annual Conference in Boston as part of the Council of Conferences Designated Panel.
+Stephanie Painter was selected by The Midwest Conference on Asian Affairs to present her paper, “What She Had: Property, Work, and the Imperative of Autonomy for Wives in the Qing," at the 2023 Association for Asian Studies Annual Conference in Boston as part of the Council of Conferences Designated Panel.

 Kate Reed co-edited a volume with Marcia C. Schenck of the University of Potsdam titled The Right to Research: Historical Narratives by Refugee and Global South Researchers, published by McGill-Queen’s University Press.